Demon Turf: Demon Turf Trials

 In the lead up to the launch of the full Demon Turf game, Fabraz studios released an extended demo of the game called Demon Turf Trials.
 In addition to containing the first three levels of the game, Demon Turf Trials also featured a special "Trials Mode" where players could compete to get the best time in specially designed weekly challenges.
 The player with the best time every week will get a portrait of themselves, a pet, or a family member in the Demon Turf video game.

 Reception

-Demon Turf received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Windows version received "mixed or average" reviews.
-Nintendo World Report noted in their review that combat felt less integrated in the game then other mechanics.
+Demon Turf received "generally favorable" reviews for most platforms according to review aggregator platform Metacritic; the Windows version received "mixed or average" reviews.
+Nintendo World Report noted in their review that combat felt less integrated in the game than some other mechanics.
 Destructoid was more critical, citing the art style as one of the few strong parts of the game that was also unique.